hspaay/iotc.golang/README.md

 ## Installing Publishers

 Recommended installation of your publisher on a linux platform.
-The iotconnect namespace is used for publisher applications:
+The iotc namespace is used for publisher applications:

 The folder structure for deployment as a normal user:
-* ~/bin/iotconnect/bin      location of the publisher binaries
+* ~/bin/iotc/bin      location of the publisher binaries
-* ~/bin/iotconnect/config   location of the configuration files, including iotc.conf
+* ~/bin/iotc/config   location of the configuration files, including iotc.conf
-* ~/bin/iotconnect/logs     logging output
+* ~/bin/iotc/logs     logging output

 When deploying as an system application, create these folders and update /etc/iotc.conf
-* /etc/iotconnect/conf         location of iotc.conf main configuration file
+* /etc/iotc/conf         location of iotc.conf main configuration file
-* /opt/iotconnect/             location of the publisher binaries
+* /opt/iotc/             location of the publisher binaries
-* /var/lib/iotconnect/         location of the persistence files
+* /var/lib/iotc/         location of the persistence files
-* /var/log/iotconnect/         location of iotconnect log files
+* /var/log/iotc/         location of iotc log files

 Starting a publisher using systemd
 1. Edit the paths in iotc.service to make sure the folder and user IDs are correct
-2. Copy the iotconnect@.service and iotc.target files to /etc/systemd/system/
+2. Copy the iotc@.service and iotc.target files to /etc/systemd/system/
 3. Start manually using systemd using myweather as an example:
-   $ sudo service iotconnect@myweather start
+   $ sudo service iotc@myweather start
 4. To enable autostart:
-   $ sudo systemctl enable iotconnect@myweather
+   $ sudo systemctl enable iotc@myweather
 5. To disable autostart:
-   $ sudo systemctl disable iotconnect@myweather
+   $ sudo systemctl disable iotc@myweather

 ## Contributing

-Contribution to the iotconnect project is welcome.
+Contribution to the IoTConnect project is welcome.
 There are many areas where help is needed, especially with building publishers for IoT and other devices.
 See [CONTRIBUTING](docs/CONTRIBUTING.md) for guidelines.

 ## Questions